Regularizing Extrapolation in Causal Inference

-The first term directly depends on the imbalance between the target point $\x^*$ and the re-weighted (reflected) training points $|\w|'\X^\ddagger$.
-The second term captures additional error due to nonlinearity, which corresponds to the $\delta(\X)$ term above.
-The final term is the noise term.
+The first term directly depends on the imbalance between the target point $\x^\star$ and the re-weighted (reflected) training points $|\w|'\X^\ddagger$.
+The second term captures additional error due to model violation, corresponding to the $\delta(\X)$ term above; this is the key new term that our framework regularizes.
+The third term is the noise.